 The annual Graduate Workshop is organised by the PhD candidates, who also determine its overarching theme.
 It aims to engage with current debates in the field of East and Southeast European studies, and with Area Studies more broadly.
 The workshop allows our doctoral researchers to network with international peers and gives them the chance to acquire experience in the organisation of an academic event.
-The first Graduate Workshop will take place on November 26-27th, 2020 in Regensburg, on the topic of “Unbuilding binaries: Exploring affective and analytical responses to binary divisions as encountered in the field”.

 Each year, the Graduate School organises a week-long summer school with a partner in (South-)Eastern Europe.
 The summer school is open to doctoral fellows from the Graduate School and the local partner.
 We also invite a limited number of doctoral researchers from our international partner universities.